Lifestyle Inflation Calculator

 Your salary at your starting point

-This is your gross income – the full amount before any taxes or deductions come off.
+This is your gross income: the full amount before taxes or deductions.
 You'll find it on your offer letter or T4 slip.

 yr